carmelamonis/belly-button-biodiversity/README.md

 ## Summary

 Here we are exploring the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
-This dataset reveals tha ta smal handful of microbial specicies called operator taxonomic units (OTUs) were present in more than 70% of humans.
+This dataset reveals that a small handful of microbial specicies called operator taxonomic units (OTUs) were present in more than 70% of humans.
 We are loading in the dataset using JavaScript and using Plotly to create visualizations of the data.

 ## Scope